Affiliated Iowa State University Facilities

 The Center for Biorenewable Chemicals (CBiRC) is developing the tools, components, and materials needed to transform carbohydrate feedstocks into biobased chemicals.
 Through its Industrial Collaboration and Innovation Program the center aims to develop long-term relationships with its industry members.
 The objective of the Industrial Collaboration and Innovation Program is to build and sustain an active collaboration between CBiRC’s academic partners and its innovation and industry members.
 The Program provides a rich resource of knowledge and practical experience that will deliver fundamental scientific discovery and innovation to its members.

-- Wet processing
+- Wet and dry processing

 - Industrial products processing

 - Process development